netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Key Implications

-SCION paths are stable, i.e., they cannot change without initiative from the endpoints.
+SCION paths are stable, at least on the inter-AS level, i.e., they cannot change without initiative from the endpoints.

 ### Recommendations